AMASPC-Org/funlist/Fun_Rating_System.md

-# FunList.ai Fun Rating System
+# FunList.ai Funalytics™ Scoring System

 ## Overview

-The FunList.ai platform uses a sophisticated algorithm to help users discover and filter events based on their potential for fun.
-This document outlines the core logic and methodologies that power our event discovery and rating system.
+The FunList.ai platform uses Funalytics™, a sophisticated AI-powered scoring algorithm, to help users discover and filter events based on their potential for fun.
+This document outlines the core logic and methodologies that power our event discovery and scoring system.

-## Fun Rating Basics
+## Funalytics™ Score Basics

-Events in FunList.ai are assigned a "Fun Rating" on a scale of 1-5, where:
+Events in FunList.ai are assigned a "Funalytics™ Score" on a scale of 0-10, where:

-- ⭐ (1): Mildly entertaining
-- ⭐⭐ (2): Enjoyable
-- ⭐⭐⭐ (3): Fun
+- 1-2: Low fun potential
+- 3-4: Fair fun
+- 5-6: Good fun
-- ⭐⭐⭐⭐ (4): Very fun
+- 7-8: Great fun
-- ⭐⭐⭐⭐⭐ (5): Exceptionally fun
+- 9-10: Exceptional fun

+For more details, see [Funalytics Documentation](docs/FUNALYTICS_DOCS.md).

-## Rating Assignment Process
+## Score Assignment Process

-1. **Initial Rating**: Event organizers provide an initial self-assessment of their event's fun factor during submission
+1. **Initial Score**: Funalytics™ automatically computes scores based on event details, category, and keywords
-2. **Rating Verification**: Admin review may adjust ratings based on event details and category norms
+2. **Score Verification**: Admin review may trigger score recomputation based on updated event details
-3. **Featured Status**: Events with high fun ratings can be marked as "featured" by administrators
+3. **Featured Status**: Events with high Funalytics™ scores can be marked as "featured" by administrators

 ## Search and Discovery Algorithm

 ### Featured Events API

-The platform includes an API endpoint (`/api/featured-events`) that leverages fun ratings to enhance event discovery:
+The platform includes an API endpoint (`/api/featured-events`) that leverages Funalytics™ scores to enhance event discovery:

 ```python
 # From routes.py - Featured Events API